danielcbit/apcctrl/doc/manual/manual.rst

 FC3 and other distributions of similar vintage.*

-Then either reboot your system, or unplug and replug your UPS and then restart apcupsd.
-At that point a ``/dev/usb/hiddevN`` node should appear and apcupsd should work fine.
+Then either reboot your system, or unplug and replug your UPS and then restart apcctrl.
+At that point a ``/dev/usb/hiddevN`` node should appear and apcctrl should work fine.

 If you have several UPSes or you just want to give your UPS a fixed name, you can use rules like the following: